-Running a Business is difficult for so many reasons.
-There are so many decisions to be made on a daily basis and it can drive one mad.
-One decision that business managers must make early on is what the software you are going to use is.
+Running a business is difficult for so many reasons.
+There are so many decisions to be made daily, and it can drive one mad.
+One conclusion that business managers must make early on is the software you will use.

-When Choosing the best accounting software for a small business in 2018 there are so many things that need to be considered such as security, compatibility and integrations, ease of use, and – of course – features.
+When choosing the best accounting software for a small business, so many things need to be considered, such as security, compatibility and integrations, ease of use, and – of course – features.

 First: A Small Piece of Advice

-If you’re a small business, it makes more sense to go for a cloud-based software SaaS model.
-SaaS accounting is going to allow for more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.
+It makes more sense to go for a cloud-based software SaaS model if you’re a small business.
+SaaS accounting will allow more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.

-- Accounts Receivable: Money received and owned to customers
+- Accounts Receivable: Money received and owned by customers

-- Accounts Payable: Moneys Owned to suppliers, vendors, etc.
+- Accounts Payable: Money Owed to suppliers, vendors, etc.

 - General Ledger: The summary Journal of Financial Transactions